The Carter Presidency

 Policy Choices in the Post-New Deal Era

-Gary M. Fink and Hugh Davis Graham
+Edited by Gary M. Fink and Hugh Davis Graham

 After the Nixon and Ford administrations, liberal Democrats hoped Jimmy Carter's election in 1976 would restore the New Deal agenda in the White House.
 Instead, during four tumultuous years in office, Carter endorsed many of the fiscal and economic policies later espoused by his Republican successor, Ronald Reagan.
 But Carter also backed most New Deal social programs and, however reluctantly, pursued a traditional containment foreign policy.

 In this book more than a dozen eminent scholars provide a balanced overview of key elements of Carter's presidency, examining the significance of his administration within the context of evolving American policy choices after World War II.
 They seek not only to understand the troubled Carter presidency but also to identify the changes that precipitated and accompanied the demise of the New Deal order.